 How long should it take to transition from formula to milk?

-From about twelve months of age, you can start weaning your baby off the formula and onto milk.
+From about 6-12 months old, you can start weaning your baby off the formula and onto milk.

 But no two babies are alike.

-Here’s how to transition from formula to whole milk.
+So how do you transition from formula to whole milk?

 How do I wean my baby off formula?